RootCellar/PixelEngine/README.md

 Examples of how the engine can be used will be placed in this repository also.

+## Development

+Note: Development of this engine is nicer on Linux!

+Reach out to RootCellar9877@GMail.com if you wish to assist with development.

 ## Examples

 ### Invaders - 2/1/2019